thaddyyz/tp/docs/DeveloperGuide.md

 - User needs to have Java `11` or above installed in order for the program to work.

+- Program is able to save the current list of orders to a file and upon re-start of the program, load the orders file.

 - The program should be able to support up to all these values stated below.
    - Up to `99` _Unique person_ at a time.
    - Maximum of `99` _Unique Food_ items in the menu.